Nothing says you’re truly an American like owning a home. And just over half of all foreign-born households living in the U.S. own their own home.

 When it’s time to apply for a mortgage, you’ll find major banks with global operations have experience working with foreign buyers and tend to have a process for verifying credit established in other countries.

-4. Don’t be shocked by Americans’ casual attitudes toward buying or selling real estate; it’s a byproduct of the relaxed U.S. business culture.
+Americans’ casual attitudes toward buying or selling real estate is a byproduct of the relaxed U.S. business culture.
 Although real estate contracts must be in writing, the process leading up to the sales contract signing may be more informal and casual than it would be in your home country.